rediscovery-io/remo-python/README.md

 - **collaborate with your team**, accessing the same data remotely

 Remo runs on Windows, Linux, Mac or directly in Google Colab Notebooks.
-It can also be served on a private server for team collaboration.
+It can also be served on a private server for team collaboration, or embedded in Jupyter Notebooks.

 <br/>